dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

   sound module until the very end of the DOS years (around 1997).

-- DOSBox Staging does not emulate the SC-55 directly, but there are SoundFonts you can load into FluidSynth that approximate the sound of the SC-55.
+- DOSBox Staging does not emulate the SC-55 directly, but there are SoundFonts you can load into its built-in FluidSynth synthesiser that approximate the sound of the SC-55.

-One extra detail is that Roland went a bit beyond the General MIDI standard in their Sound Canvas series; these modules actually support the **GS standard**, which is basically General MIDI plus some Roland-specific enhancements.
-Many games use these extra features, and while General MIDI compatible SoundFonts will work with them, for the best results it's recommended to use GS standard compatible ones.
+One extra detail is that Roland went a bit beyond the General MIDI standard in their Sound Canvas series; these modules actually support the **General Standard** (also referred to as **Roland GS**, or just **GS**), which is basically General MIDI plus a few Roland-specific enhancements.
+Many games use these extra features, and while General MIDI compatible SoundFonts will work with them, it's recommended to use GS-compatible ones for the best results .

 One such SoundFont is [GeneralUser GS](https://schristiancollins.com/generaluser.php).
 Download the latest version, then copy the SoundFont file with the `.sf2`